iafonov/iafonov.github.com/blog/parallel-tests.markdown

 ## Speeding up acceptance tests

 I'm a big fan of BDD and I'm using cucumber with selenium as a driver.
 I prefer selenium mostly because it drives a real browser which behaves as closely to the real customer environment as possible.
-But using real browser has some big downsides and one of the most significant is its performance.
+But using real browser has some disadvantages and one of the most significant is - its performance.
 In a few words: it sucks.
-Selenium drives firefox which has quite significant memory footprint and it boots up very slowly.
+Selenium drives firefox which has quite significant memory footprint and it starts very slowly.
 In the project I'm working on our acceptance test suite broke 20 minutes running time in several month and speeding it up was quite critical task.

 Running features in parallel unlike specs requires some tweaking of your test suite.
 You should always remember that if you're running tests in parallel they should be isolated from each other.